 Sadly, these processes have a damaging effect on the surrounding environment.
-For one, it exposes our water systems to hazardous materials and also weakens the ground, making it prone to natural disasters like earthquakes and floods.
+For one, it exposes our water systems to hazardous materials and weakens the ground, making it prone to natural disasters like earthquakes and floods.

 Other issues arise when sourcing oil offshore or from the ocean.
 Manufacturers drill into the sea floor, which disturbs marine life and increases the risk of oil spillage.

 As ocean tankers or pipelines transport oil through the seas and lands, accidental oil leaks and spills can occur, damaging our environment.

 Power companies and utilities burn fossil fuels to make electricity, which releases toxic gases into the air.
 This contributes to massive amounts of greenhouse gases like carbon dioxide, which ultimately leads to environmental crises like global warming and climate change.

 Because of the damaging effects of fossil fuels on the environment, many countries are switching to renewable energy sources like solar energy.